 The engine of our business has always been fuelled by the desire to design, manufacture, and supply equipment, technology, and services suited to the individual needs and challenges of our customers.

-For almost 40 years, our drive to partner with our customers, whether it be the ambitious salmon farmer or the hard-working local fishing community, has enabled us to build lasting, trusted customer relationships.
+For almost 40 years, our drive to partner with our customers, whether it be the established salmon farmer or the hard-working local fishing community, has enabled us to build lasting, trusted customer relationships.

 Our approach to work is consistent with integrity at its very core.
 In business, we value our customer relationships and strive to deliver a level of service and supply beyond expectation.

-Across our group of companies, multiple locations, and a highly-skilled workforce of over 230 people, our proud heritage and strong values are embedded.
-We are steadfastly focused on our core values which provide us a framework for all our actions.
+Across our group of companies, multiple locations, and a highly skilled workforce of over 200 people, our proud heritage and strong values are embedded.
+We are steadfastly focused on our core values which provide us with a framework for all our actions.

 Through close working relationships with our customers, we are knowledgeable about the industries we are part of and are aware of current issues and future challenges.